 - Trying to find cheap flights is nor for you, because you worry about the future of our planet?
 Check Rome2Rio!
 It shows the best way (and the cheapest one) to get from point A to point B (car, bus, train… and plane!)

 All right, I think that’s it!
 You shouldn’t take more than 30-45 minutes to find a cheap flight, it doesn’t have to be a chore!
 Do not hesitate to tell me if you have other tips to find cheap flights!
-As usual, do nt leave home without a travel insurance!
+As usual, do not leave home without a travel insurance!
+I give more tips here about why you should buy travel insurance.
 And if you’re about to travel soon, check my travel resources page!